Humblemonk/DiceMaiden/README.md

 In an attempt to not have to rewrite the majority of Dice Maidens codebase, I applied for privileged intents and was denied.
 The Discord devteam recommended moving the bot to slash commands so here we are.
 What this means for users:

 * !roll and other prefixes have been retired.
 Sorry no custom prefixes
-* rolls can be initiated now by doing /roll or /r
+* rolls can be initiated now by doing /roll
 * Some new (and maybe old) bugs might crop up with this shift to slash command.
 We are working on ironing these out
 * Bot permissions may have broken for your server.
 Please update the permission for the bot or re add the bot to your server